 Finding Help and Support During and After a Breast Cancer Diagnosis

 Learning to be comfortable with your body and self-image during and after breast cancer treatment is different for every woman.
 The right information and support can help you manage these changes over time.
 It’s essential for you to know that regardless of your experience with breast cancer, there is advice and support to help you cope.
-Talking with Dr. Gorman and your healthcare team at is a great place to start.
+Talking with Dr. Gorman and your healthcare team at Texas Breast Center is a great place to start.

 If you’re interested in visiting a Breast Cancer Support Group, contact Texas Breast Center for more information.